dervlamk/coding_refs/helpful_docs/command_line_cheat_sheet.md

 <br>

 # searching:
-## viewing files and subdirectories within your current directory: ls
+## viewing files and subdirectories within your current directory:
 print names and metadata of all content: 	`l`
 <br>
 list names and metadata of all content, human-readable format: 	`l -h`